Exactly How We Afford to Travel Often

 how-to-travel-cheap-camp

-In 2021, we finally invested in our dream camper – the Aliner.
-It has literally been a game-changer in how we camp and travel.
-It truly has become our tiny home on wheels.
-Most places we camp cost $20-$40 a night.
+In 2021, we finally invested in our dream camper — the Aliner.
+It has been a game-changer in how we travel.
+It is our tiny house on wheels.

-5. We Bring Our Food
+Bring Your Food

 gluten-free-muffins-with-fruit-camp-breakfast